-We have designated hedges consisting of an interest rate swap to hedge variable interest rates on a portion of the senior unsecured term loan, a cross-currency interest rate swap to hedge foreign currency denominated principal and interest payments related to intercompany loans, and foreign currency forward contracts to hedge certain anticipated foreign currency denominated intercompany management fees.
-In addition, we also use foreign currency forward contracts that are not designated as hedges primarily to manage currency risk associated with foreign currency denominated trade accounts receivable, accounts payable and intercompany loans.
+We have designated hedges consisting of an interest rate swap to hedge the variable interest rate on a portion of our senior unsecured term loan and foreign currency forward contracts to hedge certain anticipated foreign currency-denominated intercompany loans and management fees.
+In addition, we also use foreign currency forward contracts that are not designated as hedges primarily to manage currency risk associated with foreign currency-denominated trade accounts receivable, accounts payable and intercompany loans.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Dollars in 000s, except per share data) (Unaudited)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Amounts in 000s, except share data) (Unaudited)